 This development creates a new regulatory environment for the human resource industry.

 For example, recruiters mainly focused on hiring full-time employees.
-Since the boom of the gig economy, companies are now tailoring their sourcing strategies based on talent the job demands.
+Since the boom of the gig economy, companies are now tailoring their sourcing strategies based on the talent the job demands.

 This is particularly beneficial for small businesses as they can save on working capital requirements.
 In other words, this increases the profit margin for the company.